Ancient Civilizations for the Contemporary World

 The maximum number of students is set at 100 included a number of spots (max 25) that will be reserved for non-EU candidates residing abroad.
 Based on available resources, the relevant Academic bodies will determine the number of students that can enroll annually.

 The admission test assesses the basic knowledge and skills required for enrolment on the programme, namely: the ability to read and understand texts written in English (B2 - upper intermediate level), the ability to draw general conclusions from specific observations, to decode the implications and assumptions in a given text, to understand the formal and semantic relationships between the elements of a text, and to interpret textual data correctly.
 No prior knowledge is required other than an adequate level of English.
-Candidates should correctly answer at least 50% of the questions in each of the two areas (namely, general knowledge and reading comprehension).
+Candidates should correctly answer at least 50% of the questions in each of the three areas (reading comprehension, clues and inductive reasoning and reasoning on texts and data).

-OFA (Obblighi formativi aggiuntivi) are defined as further requirements for all students who fail to meet the 50% threshold in either (or both) of the two sections (reading comprehension and logical reasoning) of the admission test.
+OFA (Obblighi formativi aggiuntivi) are defined as further requirements for all students who fail to meet the 50% threshold in either (or all) of the three sections (reading comprehension, clues and inductive reasoning and reasoning on texts and data) of the admission test.
 Students falling short of the threshold may be admitted at discretion but must undergo a specific training designed to address their areas of weakness.
 Within the first year of enrolment, they will be given the opportunity to sit the test again.
 Second-year exams will only be available to students who have passed the test.
 Further information is found at https://ancient-civilization.cdl.unimi.it.
 Fulfilment of the English OFA is a mandatory condition to sit any exam of the programme.

 English OFA